xtuple/xtuple-vagrant/README.md

 `xtHostSetupFile`:

 - `mvdev_setup.sh` sets up the VM for developing the mobile web client.
-- `qt4src_setup.sh` downloads the source code for Qt 4, then compiles and installs it.
+- `qtsrc_setup.sh` downloads the source code for Qt 4, then compiles and installs it.
 This takes a long time but is similar to the configuration we use to build the desktop client for releases.
   The resulting VM may be used for both desktop and mobile web